Wizard of Oz (character): Oz books

+When, at last, he grants an audience to all of them at once, he seems to be a disembodied voice.

 Eventually, it is revealed that Oz is actually none of these things, but rather an ordinary conman from Omaha, Nebraska, who has been using elaborate magic tricks and props to make himself seem "great and powerful".
 Working as a magician for a circus, he wrote OZ (the initials of his first two forenames, Oscar being his first, and Zoroaster being the first of his seven middle names) on the side of his hot air balloon for promotional purposes.
 One day his balloon sailed into the Land of Oz and he found himself worshipped as a great sorcerer.
 As Oz had no leadership at the time, he became Supreme Ruler of the kingdom and did his best to sustain the myth.

+Once exposed, he reveals that he has never had any real magic power at all and so lived in constant fear of the Wicked Witches of the East and West.
+When he heard that a girl capable of killing witches had appeared in the land, the cowardly "wizard" was willing to promise anything in order to manipulate her into disposing of the Wicked Witch of the West but admits that he cannot keep his promises.

 He leaves Oz at the end of the novel, again in a hot air balloon.
 After the Wizard's departure, the Scarecrow is briefly enthroned, until Princess Ozma (the rightful hereditary ruler of Oz) is freed from the witch Mombi at the end of The Marvelous Land of Oz.